-Social assistance, leisure or other occupational activities are not provided by any organisation at the Lisbon Airport detention facility.
-In the case of CIT– UHSA in Porto, the law provides for an MoU with the International Organisation for Migration (IOM) and the Jesuit Refugee Service (JRS) Portugal, that are responsible for training staff and providing ocial, psychological and legal assistance to detainees.
-According to CPR’s experience regarding asylum seekers who have applied from detention at CIT – UHSA, JRS Portugal has a psychologist and a lawyer in the detention facility that provide in-house assistance while the provision of in-house medical and psychological assistance is performed by volunteer organisations such as MdM.
-Furthermore, IOM shares information materials at the facility (namely on the rights of detainees, regular migration and risks of irregular migration), organises information sessions and conducts interviews on the circumstances of detention.
+In the case of CIT– UHSA, the law provides for an MoU with the International Organisation for Migration (IOM) and the Jesuit Refugee Service (JRS) Portugal, that are responsible for training staff and providing social, psychological, and legal assistance to detainees.
+According to CPR’s experience regarding asylum seekers who have applied from detention at CIT – UHSA, JRS Portugal has staff in the detention facility that provide in-house assistance.
+Medical and psychological assistance is provided by volunteer organisations such as MdM.
+Furthermore, IOM shares information materials at the facility (namely on the rights and duties of detainees, regular migration, removal and detention), organises information sessions and conducts interviews on the circumstances of detention.

 Article 35-B(3) Asylum Act.